Security Deposit Basics

 Security Deposits: Receipts and Interest

-Upon receiving a last month's rent and/or a security deposit, the landlord should give the tenant a receipt for each prepayment.
-If he or she does not, it is appropriate for the tenant to ask for one.
+Upon receiving a last month's rent and/or a security deposit, the landlord should give the tenant a receipt.
+If he or she does not, the tenant should ask for one.
 In many states, the landlord is required to give the tenant a receipt.
-The following information should be included in the receipt:

 - The amount paid